Informfully/Challenges/README.md

 ## Deadline Summary

 * Runs due: September 10 (AoE)
-* Online evaluation: September 17-24 (online)
+* Online evaluation: September 17-24 (Qualtrics)
-* Evaluation feedback: October 1 (AoE)
+* Evaluation feedback: October 1
 * Working Notes Paper submission: October 8*
 * Review deadline: October 10**
 * Camera-ready deadline: October 18 (AoE)
-* MediaEval workshop: October 25-26, co-located with ACM MM (more information on the [registration website](https://multimediaeval.github.io/editions/2025/), in-person or online attendance required).
+* MediaEval workshop: October 25-26, co-located with ACM MM 2025 (more information on the [registration website](https://multimediaeval.github.io/editions/2025), in-person or online attendance required).

 (*) We provide you with a review/feedback for your paper within one week of submission.
 Afterwards, you then have another week to prepare the camera-ready revision (exact deadlines will be communicated by the MediaEval organizers).